HL7/daf-research/pages/_includes/daf-research-intro.md

 The DAF-Research IG has identified the following actors based on the PCORnet abstract reference model described further below.

-Data Source: Data Source is a Health IT system that collects data as part of healthcare workflows.
+**Data Source**: In the context of PCORnet, a Data Source is defined as a Health IT system that collects data as part of healthcare workflows.
 The data collected in these workflows can then accessed or extracted for treatment, operations or research purposes.
+This definition of the Data Source is specific to the PCORnet context and is not intended to limit other definitions or uses of Data Sources in a broader healthcare IT ecosystem.
-Examples of Data Sources include EMRs, Claims Data Repositories,  etc.
+Examples of Data Sources include EMRs, Claims Data Repositories etc.

-Data Mart: A Health IT system that gathers data from one or more Data Sources and enables researchers to access data.
+**Data Mart**: In the context of PCORnet, a Data Mart is defined as a Health IT system that gathers data from one or more Data Sources and enables researchers to access data.
 A Data Source can also be a Data Mart.
+This definition of the Data Mart is specific to the PCORnet context and is not intended to limit other definitions or uses of Data Marts in a broader healthcare IT ecosystem.
 Examples of Data Marts include Data Warehouses, Registries etc.

-Research Query Requester (also known as Research Query Composer): A Health IT system that enables Researchers to compose queries and submit queries to one or more Data Marts.
+**Research Query Requester (also known as Research Query Composer)**: In the context of PCORnet, a Research Query Requester is defined as a Health IT system that enables Researchers to compose queries and submit queries to one or more Data Marts.
+This definition of the Research Query Requester is specific to the PCORnet context and is not intended to limit other definitions or uses of Research Query Requesters in a broader healthcare IT ecosystem.
 Examples of Research Query Composers include web portals.

-Research Query Responder: A Health IT system that provides responses to queries submitted by the Research Query Requester.
+**Research Query Responder**: In the context of PCORnet, a Research Query Responder is defined as a Health IT system that provides responses to queries submitted by the Research Query Requester.
+This definition of the Research Query Responder is specific to the PCORnet context and is not intended to limit other definitions or uses of Research Query Responders in a broader healthcare IT ecosystem.
 Examples of Research Query Responders include software that translates queries to local dialects if required, runs the queries on databases and returns the results back to the requester.

 The interaction between these actors is shown in the PCORnet abstract model below